ZDSRInternational/zdsr-docs/Documentation/zd.md

 makes ZDSR a perfect choice for people who need to access the information as fast as possible.

-- Ease of use: ZDSR is built on top of extremely logical and straightforward foundation, allowing people of all levels of computer knowledge master the product quickly and efficiently, making it possible to install it and start working immediately.
+- Ease of use: ZDSR is built on top of an extremely logical and straightforward foundation, allowing people of all levels of computer knowledge to master the product quickly and efficiently, making it possible to install it and start working immediately.

 - Advanced and well-thought functionality: ZDSR has all the functions you need, plus many more!
-With the built-in translation, Optical Character Recognition, automatic labeling of controls and plethora of many different features carrying out even a most advanced task is not a problem anymore.
+With the built-in translation, Optical Character Recognition, automatic labeling of controls and plethora of many different features carrying out even the most advanced tasks will no longer be a problem.

-- Great support for the professional software: Are you a writer, programmer, data analytist or an audio engineer?
+- Great support for professional software: Are you a writer, programmer, data analyst or an audio engineer?
 ZDSR has you covered.
-With its great support for the software like Visual Studio, Android Studio, Eclipse, MS Word, Excel, PowerPoint and many more the software is not only read perfectly, but also starts being friendlier to the user with many additional keyboard commands.
+With its great support for software like Visual Studio, Android Studio, Eclipse, MS Word, Excel, PowerPoint and many more the software is not only read perfectly, but also starts being friendlier to the user with many additional keyboard commands.